 Now let's look in detail at what a dentist or hygienist does during a scale and polish dental cleaning.

 Dental cleaning procedure

-To begin a scale and polish, dentists normally use an electric scaling instrument, sometimes called an ultrasonic scaler.
+To begin a scale and polish, dentists normally use an electric scaling instrument, sometimes called an ultrasonic scaler, or ultrasonic tooth cleaner.
 This vibrates at high speeds to loosen tartar on the teeth.
 It also sprays water to wash the debris away, so you might be asked to spit from time to time.

 Once the electronic scaler has removed larger pieces of tartar, the dentist will use hand scaling tools in a variety of shapes and sizes.
 They scrape away any remaining tartar, with the different shaped tools making it possible to reach between the teeth and into gum pockets.

 Any newly exposed areas of tooth enamel can be quite rough, but the final polish takes care of this.
 The dental polishing tool looks a bit like a rotating electric toothbrush head, and the dentist might use a special toothpaste to finish the dental cleaning.

 If you haven't taken the best care of your teeth and have avoided the dentist for years, you may have quite heavy tartar buildup.
 In extreme cases, tartar can spread to the point where it completely covers the teeth (here is one example, if you're interested).
 Even if heavy tartar removal is required, it's possible to save the teeth underneath once a dental deep cleaning is complete.

 The process is much the same as described above, but will take longer the more calculus has built up.

 The video below shows how dental tools are used to remove tartar from teeth, even when it's been there a while.

 How long does a scale and polish take?